 “I want to have my best year selling” is a great aspiration.
-It is too ambiguous as a goal.
+It is too ambiguous as a target.
 How much more do you want to sell this year?
 Be specific in gross sales or net margins.

-Have Measurable goals
+Have Measurable Targets

 To paraphrase a line from the movie, The Princess Bride, we are people of action.
-So don’t set “be” goals.
+So don’t set “be” objectives.
 (I will be more… Instead, set actionable “do” goals–I will (describe specific actions by specific dates.

-Set realistic but exciting goals
+Set realistic but exciting targets

-Set goals at the intersection of realistic and exciting.
+Set objectives at the intersection of realistic and exciting.
 Realistic goals that are outside your comfort zone and the stretch energizes you, but not goals outside of reality.
 One of the strategies for greatness is consistency.
 Recognizing and doing your MDA: minimum daily actions you can do every day, regardless.

 The year is young.
 The possibilities are great.
 Dare to write down specific, actionable goals that lead to consistent, exciting productivity.